yie1d/pydoll/docs/en/deep-dive/fundamentals/index.md

 - Why CDP-based tools are **fundamentally more powerful** than Selenium
 - How to read CDP documentation and extend Pydoll

-**Why this matters**: CDP isn't just Pydoll's implementation detail—it's the **future of browser automation**.
-Puppeteer, Playwright, and modern tools all use CDP.
-Master it once, leverage it everywhere.
+**Why this matters**: CDP isn't just Pydoll's implementation detail, it's the foundation of modern browser automation.
+Puppeteer, Playwright, and similar tools all use CDP.
+Understanding it once provides knowledge applicable across multiple tools.

 ---